New algebras of functions on topological groups arising from G-spaces: Introduction

-In section \ref{s:amenable} we introduce a notion of extreme amenability with respect to a class of flows.
-In particular we examine \emph{extremely SUC-amenability} and \emph{extremely SUC-amenable} groups.
-Namely those groups which have a fixed point property on compact SUC $G$-spaces.
-Several natural groups, like $SL_2(\R)$, \ $S_{\infty}$, \ $H(C)$ (the homeomorphisms group of the Cantor set), and $H_+(\s)$, which fail to be extremely amenable, are however extremely SUC-amenable.
 In the last two sections we study the Roelcke and SUC compactifications of the groups $S_\infty$ and $H(C)$.
-For the first group we show that $WAP(S_\infty)=SUC(S_\infty)=UC(S_\infty)$ and also provide a concrete description of the corresponding metrizable (in fact Cantor) right topological (which is even semitopological) semigroup compactification.
-For the latter group, in contrast, we have $SUC(H(C))\subsetneqq UC(H(C))$ from which fact we deduce that $UC(H(C))$ is not a right topological semigroup compactification of $H(C)$.
+For the first group we show that $\WAP(S_\infty)=\SUC(S_\infty)=\UC(S_\infty)$ and also provide a concrete description of the corresponding metrizable (in fact Cantor) semitopological semigroup compactification.
+For the latter group $G:=H(C)$, in contrast, we have $\SUC(G)\subsetneqq \UC(G)$ from which fact we deduce that the corresponding Roelcke compactification $G \to G^{\UC}$ is not a right topological semigroup compactification of $G$.